-With nearly half the adult population reporting that they've sent a sext at least once in their lives, Lady Friday has the guide to doing it properly - without making an embarrassment of yourself.
+With nearly half the adult population reporting that they’ve sent a sext at least once in their lives, Lady Friday is here to teach you how to sext with her expert guide to doing it properly – without making an embarrassment of yourself.

 A recent study showed that as many as one in four teens in the Western world had sent an explicit photograph to somebody – either over the internet or via phone.
 And as many as 50% have send a saucy text message.